Hollow City (novel): Plot

-In the city, they see horrible things left by bombers as they search for Miss Wren's flock of peculiar pigeons, which the group believes can lead them to her; they find a young girl named Sam who can suffer bad injuries and be made new, but, she doesn't survive the war.
-They manage to make it to Saint Paul's Cathedral thanks to the book, where they enter an underground crypt and find two peculiar children named Joel and Peter -who are echolocators and seem to share one mind.
+In the city, they see horrible things left by bombers as they search for Miss Wren's flock of peculiar pigeons, which the group believes can lead them to her; they find a young girl named Sam who can suffer bad injuries and be made new, although she presumably doesn't survive the war.
+They manage to make it to St Paul's Cathedral thanks to the book, where they enter an underground crypt and find two peculiar children named Joel and Peter, who are echolocators and seem to share one mind.
 The brothers then lead them to where the pigeons usually stay.
-Only Emma, Jacob, and Horace enter into the usual place of the pigeons- following the flutter of the pigeon's wings up to the attic where they meet an aggressive girl named Melina Manon, who is a peculiar teenager gifted with telekinesis.
-Initially, Melina distrusts them but after Horace proves his peculiarity, begs's travel with them, bringing a pigeon that they believe will lead them to Miss Wren.
-They finally reach a time loop under the pigeon's guidance that led them to Miss Wren.
-However, the pigeon had been murdered by 'miss peregrine.'
+Only Emma, Jacob, and Horace enter into the usual place of the pigeons and follow the flutter of the pigeon's wings up to the attic where they meet an aggressive girl named Melina Manon, who is a peculiar teenager gifted with telekinesis.
+Melina initially distrusts them, but after Horace proves his peculiarity she begs to travel with them, bringing along a pigeon that they believe will lead them to Miss Wren.
+They finally reach a time loop which leads them to Miss Wren.
+However, the pigeon with her has been murdered by 'Miss Peregrine.'
 Miss Wren was hiding in a building coated in thick ice to prevent wights from entering and proceeds to help Miss Peregrine retain her human form once again, which she estimates will take the whole night.
 Meanwhile, Jacob, Millard, and Emma deduce that the wights are extracting peculiar souls and feeding them to hollowgasts, allowing them to attain the ability to pass through time loops.

 Miss Wren is finally able to allow Miss Peregrine to change back into human form, but everyone is shocked to find out that the falcon is not Miss Peregrine at all, but her brother Caul, a wight.
 He reveals that it was himself and not Miss Peregrine that the children rescued from the submarine and that he has been following them to gain access to Miss Wren's menagerie and find Miss Wren herself, the only ymbryne that had managed to evade capture.
 Contacting the other wights, they proceed to kidnap every peculiar person in the building.
-While being marched away, Jacob manages to buy Emma time for her to melt their cuffs and escape into a phone booth in the present, where they meet Addison who has been tracking them the whole time.
+While being marched away, Jacob manages to buy Emma time for her to melt their cuffs and escape into a phone booth in the present, where they meet Addison, who has been tracking them the whole time.
 Jacob uses his cell phone to call his father to reassure him that he is alive, and discovers he has yet another hidden talent apart from seeing hollowgasts – the ability to speak to and control them as well.